First, about the title: it comes from the first lines of a poem I wrote a few years back,

 I started this blog after featuring some articles called “London, the Letter, and Looking Back” on Henry’s website, Gloriopolis.I know many of you have landed here in search of my next installment, and you’ve come to the right place.
 The next section of that series is called “Turn, Turn, Turn”.
 Please don’t start reading it till you’ve finished the London section; it will make a lot more sense if you start at the beginning!

-I hope you’ll accept my invitation to stick around, read as much as you like, and add your own spicy comments to the soup!
+I hope you’ll stick around, read what looks good, and add your own spicy comments to the soup…

 If you “Follow” me, you’ll get a little reminder whenever the next post is up.
 Thanks for dropping by, and hope to see you often!